-After buying the tickets and collecting the towels we each given a yukata (cotton kimono) and directed to the gender-segregated changing rooms.
-I had to strip down completely and wear only the yukata.
-From the dressing room I headed down to the sand bath area on the seashore.
-There were shallow pits already dug out and we were asked to lie down flat on our backs in them.
-The attendants then covered us with the hot sand till our necks.
-We had to wrap the hand towel around our head to stop sweat and sand from going into your eyes and mouth.
 The recommended time was about 10 to 15 minutes.
 I could feel the blood pulsing in my veins and I was sweating profusely (the back of my yukata was completely drenched when I finally got up).
-When we were done the attendants asked us to simply pull our hands out and move the sand from torso and sit up and then free our legs.
-Being covered in sand felt like there was a wall of bricks on the our body and that we would barely be able to move but it was ridiculously easy to free our hands and get up.
-Overall this was as very exhilarating experience.
+When we were done, the attendants asked us to simply pull our hands out, move the sand from our torsos, sit up, and then free our legs.
+Being covered in sand felt like there was a wall of bricks on our bodies, and I thought we would barely be able to move, but it was ridiculously easy to free our hands and get up.
+Overall, this was a very exhilarating experience.

-After the sand bath we walked back to our respective changing rooms to experience the onsen.
-On re-entering, the first section was a large bathroom with a tank of water with pails.
-I had to remove the yukata, drop it off in bin and wash the sand off my body before proceeding further.
-The water was not heated but after being in the sand bath and sweating it out, it didn’t feel cold but was rather refreshing.
-Next was a the main room of the onsen with a large pool of water from geothermally heated natural springs and the communal bathing area.
-The bathing stations had stools, faucets, buckets and toiletries.
-It was a little awkward initially to be au naturel in a public setting but that was more about shedding my mental inhibitions than anything else.
+Next was the main room of the onsen, featuring a large pool of water from geothermally heated natural springs and the communal bathing area.
+The bathing stations had stools, faucets, buckets, and toiletries.
+It was a little awkward initially to be au naturel in a public setting, but that was more about shedding my mental inhibitions than anything else.
 I had a quick rinse and got into the pool.
-There were only a couple of other guys around and they left after some time so I had the place all to myself.
-After the very hectic week of travel, it was wonderful to just soak it in and the onsen was an enjoyable experience.
+There were only a couple of other guys around and they left after some time, so I had the place all to myself.
+After a very hectic week of travel, it was wonderful to just soak, and the onsen was an enjoyable experience.

-The ferry ride back also gave us splendid views of Sakurajima in the evening lights.
-We spent most of the time on the upper deck and saw a pod of dolphins in Kinko Bay.
+The ferry ride back also gave us splendid views of Sakurajima in the evening light.
+We spent most of the time on the upper deck and even saw a pod of dolphins in Kinko Bay.
 As we approached Kagoshima, we could see the Amuran Ferris Wheel near the Kagoshima-Chūō Station in the distance.

 🧖🏽♂️ Saraku Sand Bath Hall